 - Encourage them to ask questions, learn more, and explore the new technology on their own.

 - Seek out any concerns beforehand and try to address them in advance.

 With any new technology, there’s always a learning curve.
 By including field officers and first responders in discussions and tech demos early, your agency can prepare its mobile end users for change and create a culture that embraces it, garnering better results for everyone.

 If you’re interested in learning more about how to advance your agency through mobile technology, get the e-book, "Public Safety in the Age of Connectivity," created by PoliceOne.com and Hexagon Safety & Infrastructure.
 In it, you’ll learn more about how integrated communication systems and mobility make cities and officers safer.

-Waylon Kenning is the product manager for Intergraph OnDuty, a new suite of public safety mobile apps from Hexagon Safety & Infrastructure.
-Based in Wellington, New Zealand, Waylon was embedded within New Zealand Police learning real world examples of how mobility can help police officers.
-Before Hexagon, Waylon was involved with creating mobile apps for one of New Zealand’s largest organizations, as well as creating a mobile-focused start-up for energy companies.
-Outside of work, Waylon is a travel vlogger, and can be found on YouTube traveling and laughing around the world with his wife Kathryn.
+Waylon Kenning is the product manager for handheld public safety apps within the HxGN OnCall portfolio.
+Based in Toronto, Canada, and originally from New Zealand, Waylon was embedded within the New Zealand Police learning real world examples of how mobility can help officers.
+Before Hexagon, Waylon was involved with the creation of mobile apps for one of New Zealand’s largest organizations as well as creating a mobile-focused start-up for energy companies.
+Outside of work, Waylon is a travel vlogger and can be found on YouTube fighting and laughing around the world with his wife, Kathryn.